CharlieDigital/dn6-mongo-react-valtio/README.md

 }
 ```

+While it's true that JavaScript and TypeScript have a spectrum of styles from very functional to semi-object-oriented, C#; JavaScript; and TypeScript do share a lot of syntactic and stylistic similarities as well as general functionality because the .NET runtime has come to support functional programming languages (F#) over the years.

+The TypeScript example above could obviously be far more functional in style as well.
+But if you are already planning on adopting stronger typing on the server, it seems like a good opportunity to simply step up to C# instead.

 ### Productivity with .NET MongoDB Driver LINQ

 At scale, teams *need* to have a strongly typed data model in the API.
 Starting from a loosely/untyped data model in the early stages of a project can be critical for speed, but as the team grows, as customers seek APIs for integration, as the complexity of the domain space increases, the lack of a strongly-typed data model at the API is a bottleneck for growth and leads to slapdash code, high duplication, and high rates of defects that eventually start to hamper growth.